 Want to be considered for the programme?

-Applications for 2019 are now CLOSED.
-If you want to be considered for the programme in 2020 you can email your contact details (name, email address, postal address and phone no) to email@example.com.
+Applications for our first intake of learners in 2020 are CLOSED (due to our large waiting list).
+If you want to be considered for the programme in 2020 you can email your contact details (name, email address, postal address and phone no) to firstname.lastname@example.org.
 We will keep your details and advise you when applications re-open.

 Remember to be eligible you must already hold your learner licence.
 You must also have a good level of English and some driving experience.